seiyria/bootstrap-slider/README.md

 Want to get it from a CDN? https://cdnjs.com/libraries/bootstrap-slider

-__NOTE for NPM users__: In order to keep the version numbers in our dist/ file consistent with our Github tags, we do a patch version bump, generate a new dist, and create a commit/tag on postpublish.

-This does mean the Github repo will always be one patch commit off of what is published to NPM.
-Note that this will not affect functionality, and is only used to keep package management system files and the dist file version numbers in sync.

 Basic Setup
 ============
 Load the plugin CSS and JavaScript into your web page, and everything should work!